mpclarkson/vapor-demo-provider/README.md

 ## Thoughts

-While building this demo, a few things came to mind that would help make it easier for the community to build Providers.
+While building this demo, a few things came to mind that could help make it easier for the community to build Providers.

 - The Vapor toolkit could be extended to allow the creation of skeletons, for example